zetalex/DPB2_App/README.md

 | 11                    | Power-Valid Lower Limit    | Contains limit value to compare all bus voltage conversions to determine if the any voltage rail has dropped below the Power Valid range.| 00100011 00101000 | 2328    | R/W     |
 | FE                    | Manufacturer ID            | Contains unique manufacturer identification number.                                                    | 01010100 01001001 | 5449    | R       |
 | FF                    | Die ID                      | Contains unique die identification number.                                                             | 00110010 00100000 | 3220    | R       |
-<figcaption>Registros de los sensores de corriente INA3221 </figcaption>
+<figcaption>INA3221 Current Sensor Registers</figcaption>
 <br>

-Cabe mencionar que todos los datos de tensión vienen dados en complemento a 2 y emplean 13 bits, el bit 15 del registro (MSB) determina el signo y del bit 14-3 el dato de tensión.
+It is worth mentioning that all voltage data is given in 2's complement and uses 13 bits, bit 15 of the register (MSB) determines the sign and bit 14-3 the voltage data.
-Para *Shunt Voltage* el rango a escala completa equivale a 163.8 mV y el LSB a 40 $\mu$V, en el caso de *Bus Voltage* el LSB equivale a 8 mV y pese a que el rango a escala completa del ADC es de 32.76 V, el rango a escala completa en el caso de *Bus Voltage* es de 26 V puesto que no se recomienda aplicar más tensión.
+For *Shunt Voltage* the full scale range is 163.8 mV and the LSB is 40 $mu$V, in the case of *Bus Voltage* the LSB is 8 mV and although the full scale range of the ADC is 32.76 V, the full scale range in the case of *Bus Voltage* is 26 V since it is not recommended to apply more voltage.

 ## Temperature sensor MCP9844
 <!---